oskar13/mini-tracker/README.md

 The problem is that in the current situation, it might be hard to use widely known public trackers to share files between friends or colleagues.
 Some domains may be blocked by ISPs or draw unwanted attention when connecting to them.
 Also, there might be a privacy/legal concerns when sharing a file on a public tracker.

 The solution is to run your own tracker that is easily deployable when needed.
 One which features different privacy levels.

+## MySQL Workbench project
+With this repository also comes a MySQL Workbench project (`db_model/mysql_project.mwb`) with ERD diagram and embedded data to test out site functionality.

 ---